Insurance for freelancers

 What insurance do freelancers need?

 Just like any business, freelancers need to consider how to protect themselves against risks as they work.
-Superscript offers a whole range of covers tailored to freelancers, with the main ones being:
+Superscript offers a whole range of covers tailored to freelancers, including:

 - Professional indemnity insurance - covers the advice-side of the work that you do